Skip to main content

 Routing to Transit Gateway

-To integrate a Transit Gateway with a VPC, you must add specific routes to the VPC's route table that direct traffic to the Transit Gateway.
-For example, consider two VPCs: VPC A and VPC B.
+When connecting a Transit Gateway to a VPC, you need to add routes in the VPC's routing table for traffic that should go through the Transit Gateway.
+For example, let’s consider two VPCs:

-To allow access through the Transit Gateway, configure VPC A's route table as follows:
+To allow access to the Transit Gateway, VPC A's routing table must be configured as follows:

 DestinationTarget